 Advisers/mentors schedule office hours at times convenient for their advisees.
 Extra hours of service are also added during each registration period.
-For all graduate students, advising is done through the Graduate Program Office.
+For all graduate students, advising is done through the Graduate Program Office in HHE 121.

 Minimum Course Requirements At Adelphi University